NHL FaceOff 2003

-NHL FaceOff 2003 is an ice hockey video game made by SolWorks and published by Sony Computer Entertainment America, released on the PlayStation 2.
+NHL FaceOff 2003 is a 2002 ice hockey video game developed by SolWorks and published by Sony Computer Entertainment for the PlayStation 2.
+It was released only in North America under 989 Sports.
 It features then-Colorado Avalanche defenceman Rob Blake on its cover.
 Mike Emrick and Darren Pang return from the game's predecessor, NHL FaceOff 2001, to provide commentary.

 Features

-New features in this installment of the NHL FaceOff series include a Career Mode, in which you control the General Manager of your favourite hockey team, doing managerial duties such as signing players, making trades and drafting.
+New features in this installment of the NHL FaceOff series include a Career Mode, in which you control the General Manager of your favorite hockey team, doing managerial duties such as signing players, making trades and drafting.
 It also introduces a fully revamped game engine with over 700 new animations, as well as redesigned player and arena models.

 The game was also the first “FaceOff” to be made exclusively for the PlayStation 2, as well as the first one without a version for the original PlayStation.

 Reception

 NHL FaceOff 2003 received "mixed" reviews according to the review aggregation website Metacritic.